Deal Analysis: Vigilance Security's $5M Seed Round from Sequoia Scout

 Why This Deal Matters

 Sequoia Scout backing a cybersecurity company at the seed stage is an institutional quality signal that the broader VC community should pay close attention to.
 Scout investments are among the most selective in early-stage venture capital, drawn from thousands of companies evaluated annually.
 When Sequoia Scout writes a check at seed, it indicates that the firm sees a credible path to a generational company.
-For Vigilance Security, that signal is amplified by the company's already-exceptional metrics: $2.8M ARR and 380% year-over-year growth before the round even closed.
+For Vigilance Security, that signal is amplified by the company's already-strong metrics: revenue approaching $3M ARR that roughly quadrupled year-over-year before the round even closed.
+As The Information reported in its seed deal tracker, the round attracted attention across the VC community.

 In a market flooded with “AI security” pitches — we tracked over 200 companies claiming AI-native or AI-powered security in Q1 2026 alone — Sequoia Scout bet on a company with genuinely AI-native architecture, a founding team with direct intelligence community and security platform experience, and enterprise traction that most Series A companies would envy.
 This is not a bet on a pitch deck.
 This is a bet on demonstrated execution at a scale that makes the seed-stage label almost misleading.